TOD-theses/paper-T-RACE/main.typ

 /* TODO
 Titel: Methodik im Vordergrund, nicht nur Tool/Analyse

-Mention, how cool it is, that we do not need to use smth like multiCall, but can separately analyze the transactions.
+Mention, how cool it is that we do not need to use smth like multiCall, but can separately analyze the transactions.
 This is contrary to previous works (is it???), where we either execute both transactions on top of each other, or we use LOG events and reasoning about them.

-Gain and Loss: Approximation for only B makes no sense, as $T_B$ does not contain tokens for the attacker
+Gain and Loss: Approximation for only B makes no sense, as $T_B$ does not contain tokens for the attacker */